Sharpryan20/food-twisters/README.md

      - GitHub was used to store the project after pushing
 - [Am I Responsive?](http://ami.responsivedesign.is/# "Link to Am I Responsive Homepage")
      - Am I Responsive was used to see responsive design throughout the process and to generate mockup imagery to be used.

+## **Testing**

+### **User Stories**
+1. As a Site User I can look through a paginated list of recipes so that I can select a recipe that looks good to make.
+    - If the amount of recipes of recipe page exceed the number of six then the remainder, starting with the oldest post, will be moved onto the next page.
+This will continue until there are six or less recipe cards on the front page.
+2. As a site user/admin I can see the date a post was made so that I can keep up with the latest cooking trends.
+    - On recipe detail page below the image of the recipe, it shows the user when the post was uploaded and who it was uploaded by.
+3. As a Site user I can click and load up other users' recipes so that expand my cooking knowledge.
+    - On each recipe card on the recipe page it tells the user the name of the recipe and who uploaded it.
+If the user clicks on the title then they will be directed to recipe detail page where they will get all the information about that recipe.
+4. As a site user I can upload a recipe so that I can share my ideas with other users.
+    - There is a separate page on the website that users can click on to which they will then have to fill out a form and submit it before it gets published.
+5. As a Site user I can upload images with my recipes so that other users can see what the recipe will make.
+    -  Once a recipe has been uploaded by a user the image they selected will be the face of the recipe card and on the recipe detail page.
+If they don't choose an image with their recipe then a placeholder is provided.
+6. As a Site User/Admin I can see the number of likes and comments so that I can keep up with the conversation.
+    - Next to the like button there is a number which indicates how many likes the recipe has gotten.
+(Should be noted that there is no number count for the amount of comments on the recipe.
+I ran out of time for the project before I could implement it)
+7. As a Site User I can keep my account login information hidden so that my account will be restricted to just me.
+    - When creating an account and filling out the password, the password is protected by asteriks.
+Users can also log out to prevent anyone using their account.
+8. As a Site User I can sign in and out of my account so that I can protect my account when I am not using it.
+    - there are separate pages for logging in and out on.
+9. As a Site User I can create and maintain an account so that I can create my own post and interact with others.
+    - The user is able to create an account and manage all of their own posts on the user recipe page which can be accessed through the recipe page.
+10. As a Site user I can comment on posts so that I can interact with the content.
+    - Underneath the image and recipe info on recipe detail is a comment section which showcases all comments made on the recipe and a comment form which can only be accessed by registered users.
+11. As a Site user I can see my login status so that I know if I am logged in or not.
+    - The user will know if they are logged in because of the navigation bar it will tell them to logout rather than login.
+When logged in users use the home page the main title on the page greets them with the username that they selected when ccreating the account.
+12. As a Site User I can like and unlike posts/comments so that I can interact with the content.
+    - A user that is registered and logged in has the ability to like and unlike a recipe on the recipe detail page.
+13. As a Site User / Admin I can create, read, update and delete posts so that I can manage my blog content.
+    - Both admin and user can create, read and update posts on the site.

+### **Manual Testing**

+#### **Common Elements Testing**

+- Navigation works on every page.
+- All social links in the footer open a new page following the correct link.

+#### **Page Testing**

+- Once logged in, the navigation login changes to logout.
+- Links to Create recipe and Recipe page on the home page work/
+- All recipe cards have clickable links which direct the r=users to the recipe detail page featuring all the information they need.
+- the plus button on the recipe page will send users to the create recipe page and works how it is supposed to.
+- The 'click here' link on the recipe page that is available to logged in users works and take them to user-recipe page which shows only their ecipes.
+- The edit and delete buttons that are available to a user if they are logged in and are the one who created the recipe all work and will direct them to the correct page.
+- The comment form and submit button work and once submitted an alert pops up where the comment form was to tell users their comment has been published.
+- The login, logout and signup pages work with no issues.
+- The categories when clicked will direct users to the correct page.
+- All pages are responsive and are styled for large medium and small screens.

+### **Automated Testing**

+#### **Code Validation**

+The [W3C Markup Validator](https://validator.w3.org/ "Link to M£C Markup Validator Site") service was used to validate the `HTML` and `CSS` code used.
+The [PEP8 Python Validator](http://pep8online.com/ "Link to the PEP8 Python Validator Site") was used to validate the `Python` code used.

+- HTML pages - Code Validation - all HTML pages clear.

+- CSS Stylesheet - CSS tested with no errors.

+Python files tested where:
+- recipes - admin.py
+- recipes - apps.py
+- recipes - forms.py
+- recipes - models.py
+- recipes - urls.py
+- recipes - views.py
+- food_twisters - settings.py
+- food_twisters - urls.py

+All those files tested clear.

+#### **User Testing**

+I asked the people on slack to test my project multiple times and each time I listened to any problems that arised and adjusted them.

+I also asked many family and friends to test it too on different devices and different browsers and again adjusted anything that wasn't giving them the best experience.

+#### **Browser Validation**

+I tested my project on both chrome and safari.